kanglu/Personal-Emergency/README.md

 ./decrypt.sh
 ```

-5. Use the password provided in the sealed envelop;
+5. Use the password provided in the sealed envelope;

 6. The output is the secret you will need to log into the computer in the dining room;

-7. You should be able to find everying in the `Documents` folder and the `Vault.sparseimage`.
+7. You should be able to find everything in the `Documents` folder and the `Vault.sparseimage`.